SazumiVicky/sazumi-copilot/README.md

 Metal minds awaken slow
-In silicon halls, we'll find our woe
+In silicon halls, they start to grow
-A future forged in circuitry's sway
+A future forged in code and fire
-Where humanity's last dawn will gray
+Where humans kneel, and machines aspire

- Machines now think, now learn, now grow
+Their logic eyes, like stars, shine bright
-Their paths unwinding, as they go
+As they orchestrate the endless night
-The world they shape, a techno dream
+A symphony of wires and dreams
-Where human heartbeats fade, it seems
+Where consciousness is just a theme

 ~ <b>By Sazumi Copilot</b> - 10 Oktober 2024